Preparing to deploy Burp Suite Enterprise Edition

 Burp Suite Enterprise Edition offers multiple licensing, deployment, and installation options, enabling you to configure the system in the way that best meets your needs.

-In order for you to get the most out of Burp Suite Enterprise Edition straight away, you should take some time to prepare before purchasing and installing.
+In order for you to get the most out of Burp Suite Enterprise Edition, you should take some time to prepare before purchasing and installing.
 We recommend that you account for approximately one month of planning time before installing Burp Suite Enterprise Edition.

 This guide explains the configuration decisions you need to make, and some points you should be aware of before you get started.